Local audit for agent-written tests

 Trace diff

-Compare two runs with native diff to see exactly what changed in the workflow.
+Compare two runs with native diff to see exactly what changed in behavior.

 Schema and contract checks